OfficeDev/Microsoft-Teams-Samples/samples/bot-all-cards/csharp/README.md

 ## Setup

+> Note these instructions are for running the sample on your local machine, the tunnelling solution is required because
+> the Teams service needs to call into the bot.

+1. Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.

+**NOTE:** When you create your bot you will create an App ID and App password - make sure you keep these for later.

-### 1. Setup for Bot
+2. Setup for Bot
-- Register a bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).
+- In Azure portal, create a [Azure Bot resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2).
 - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
 - While registering the bot, use `https://<your_ngrok_url>/api/messages` as the messaging endpoint.
-    > NOTE: When you create your bot you will create an App ID and App password - make sure you keep these for later.

-### 2. Setup NGROK
+3. Setup NGROK
-1) Run ngrok - point to port 5000
+1) Run ngrok - point to port 3978

     ```bash
-    # ngrok http -host-header=rewrite 5000
+    # ngrok http -host-header=rewrite 3978
     ```
-### 3. Setup for code
+4. Setup for code
 - Clone the repository

     ```bash